frederic-perez/AmE-dictionary/data/dictionary.md

 __sitting<sup>2</sup>__ _adj_ :four: In office or actual possession. _The sitting U.S. president._ _Sitting members of parliment._
 __situation__ _n_ :five::hammer: _Sorry guys, we have a situation here._ _We've got a situation in there!_
 __sivvied__ _v_ (?)
+__six in one, (and) half a dozen in the other__ _idiom_ The difference between these two options is negligible, irrelevant, or unimportant; either option is fine or will work as well as the other.
 __six-hundred-pound gorilla__ (also eight-hundred-pound gorilla or nine-hundred-pound gorilla) A powerful force; a virtually irresistible influence.
 __sizable__ :two::hammer: _Clinton's sizable lead._
 __sizzle<sup>1</sup>__ _v_ :three: _Rihanna sizzled when she performed in New York._